Fire on the Water

 India Nicole Burton* & Raymond Bobgan – Co-Directors

-John Dayo-Aliya, Alison Garrigan, Cathleen O'Malley, Jeremy Paul, Darius J. Stubbs, Dr. Mary E. Weems – Contributing Playwrights
+John Dayo-Aliya, Alison Garrigan, Cathleen O'Malley, Jeremy Paul, with Michael Oatman, Darius J. Stubbs, and Dr. Mary E. Weems – Contributing Playwrights

-Alison Garrigan, Cathleen O'Malley, Jeremy Paul, Darius J. Stubbs – Contributing Directors
+Alison Garrigan, Cathleen O'Malley, Jeremy Paul – Contributing Directors

 Maelstrom Collaborative Arts, Talespinner Children's Theatre – Collaborating Companies